-The most significant difference between subject and observable is the casting properties.
+The most significant difference between the Subject and the Observable is the casting properties.

-The code below explains the working of Subjects.
+The code below explains the working of Subject behavior in Angular:

-A behavior subject is a type of subject that can be initialised with a value, and it will print the initial value even if it has not received a next().
+A behavior subject is a type of subject that can be initialized with a value, and it will print the initial value even if it has not received a next().

 Moreover, Behavior Subjects keep track of the last values, and whenever there is a new subscriber, it will get the previous value, and log it.

 This can be seen in the code below.

 The Behavior Subject has a 0 value at the start, and when observer 1 subscribes to it, it will log it.
 We can see observer 2 subscribe after the value 2, but it still logs it.

 This shows the tracking of the last value by Behavior Subject.

 It works similarly to Behavior Subject except that it can keep track of multiple values and reply to them for the new subscribers.
 Furthermore, you can also specify the window for tracking the older values.

 As you can see, observer 2 gets 3 previous values after subscribing, as set during Replay Subject's initialization.